 The new tax credit should provide real assistance for qualifying homebuyers in reaching their goal of home ownership.
 It also provides an adrenaline shot for the central and south Texas real estate market.

-IRS tax credit upon the purchase of a new home, essentially getting an interest-free loan.
+Under prior law, qualifying first-time homebuyers received an IRS tax credit upon the purchase of a new home, essentially getting an interest-free loan.

 Now for the tricky part.